luxedo/jekyll-theme-potato-hacker/README.md

 Or install it yourself as:

-    $ gem install potato-hacker-jekyll-template
+    $ gem install jekyll-theme-potato-hacker

 ## Usage

-This is a simple theme I made to my portfolio/blog https://armlessjohn404.github.io/ There are four different categories of pages for this template:
+This is a simple theme I made to my portfolio/blog https://luxedo.github.io/ There are four different categories of pages for this template:
 * Main page `index.md` in the root.
 * Item pages `_items` folder.